jeremycaine/hello-world/walkthrough/6-using-templates.md

 The example template file is [openshift/hello-world-template.yaml](../openshift/hello-world-template.yaml).

-First, setup project as the developer
+First, setup project as the developer.
 ```
 oc login -u developer -p ...
 oc new-project hello-t
 ```

-Next setup the project and its security context.
-As `kubeadmin` create the SCC for the developer user named `scc-developer`
+Next add security context to the project.
+As `kubeadmin` create the SCC for the developer user named `scc-developer`.
 ```
 oc login -u kubeadmin -p ...

 # ensure kubeadmin is in the correct project
 oc project hello-t

+# If you create the SCC in the previous step you will get a message it already exists
 # create a SecurityContextConstraint
 oc create -f openshift/developer-scc.yaml

-# create a service account that the developer will be part of
+# create a service account in the Project Namespace that the developer owns
 oc create sa developer-sa

 # create a role to use the SCC and bind that role to the service account